Deewiant/Mycology/readme.txt

 Here, { pushes abs(-1) zeroes onto the SOSS before a new stack is pushed.
 Since there was no SOSS at that time, the zero pushed doesn't appear.

-This is the behaviour of the Flaming Bofine Befunge Interpreter version 2003.0326, amended with the 2003.0722 and 2003.0726 patches.
+This is the behaviour of the Flaming Bovine Befunge Interpreter version 2003.0326, amended with the 2003.0722 and 2003.0726 patches.

 Another: